princeton-nlp/SWE-bench/inference/make_datasets/README.md

 - `--max_context_len`: To specify the maximum number of tokens to use for context.
 For example, `--max_context_len 15000` will limit the context to 15000 tokens.
 - `--tokenizer_name`: To specify the tokenizer to use.
 You can choose from the available tokenizers defined in `tokenize_dataset.py`.
 If not specified, the default tokenizer will be used.
 - `--push_to_hub_user`: If you want to push the dataset to the Hugging Face Hub, you can specify your username with this option.
 If specified, make sure you have set your API key environment variable `HUGGING_FACE_HUB_TOKEN`.
 You do not need to specify `--output_dir` if you use this option.
+- `--retrieval_dir`: If you want to use BM25 retrieval to create the dataset, you can specify the directory containing the retrieval results with this option.
+The retrieval results should be in the format produced by `bm25_retrieval.py`.
+You should specify `--file_source bm25` if you use this option.

 The script will create a new dataset in the specified output directory.
 If you choose to push the dataset to the Hugging Face Hub, it will be available under your username.